nalmeida/master-of-puppets/README.md

 It is mandatory to set a `--base` **and** `--compare` folder and they must be the "timestamp" folder so, the script will search for the images in the "device" child folders.

-In order to make easier to use the compare de compare CLI, you can rename your "timestamp" folder to a easier name do recall such as "production" ou "staging".
+In order to make easier to use the compare CLI, you can rename your "timestamp" folder to a easier name do recall such as "production" and "staging".
 E.g.:

 ```
 ./screenshots/production/